-State 4 Annual State 4.0
+State 4 Annual State

-This state has two community phases; one dominated by annual non-native species and the other is a shrub dominated site.
+This state has two community phases; one dominated by annual non-native species without shrubs, the other with a shrub overstory.
+Annual non-natives dominate site productivity and site resources.
 This state is characterized by the dominance of annual non-native species such as cheatgrass and tansy mustard in the understory.
-Bitterbrush/sagebrush and/or rabbitbrush may dominate the overstory.
-Annual non-native species and squirreltail dominate the understory.
+Sagebrush and/or rabbitbrush may dominate the overstory.